HUADA999/Ridge/Readme.md

 - The experimental [chat](localhost:8000/chat) API endpoint uses the [OpenAI API](https://openai.com/api/)
     - It is disabled by default
-    - To use it add your `openai-api-key` to config.yml
+    - To use it add your `openai-api-key` via the app configure screen

 ## Performance